ndustrialio/contxt-sdk-js/docs/FieldCategories.md

 <a name="FieldCategories+getAllByFacility"></a>

 ### contxtSdk.iot.fieldCategories.getAllByFacility(facilityId) ⇒ <code>Promise</code>
-Get a listing of all field categories available to the user.
+Get a listing of all field categories for a given facility ID.

-API Endpoint: '/categories'
+API Endpoint: '/facilities/:facilityId/categories'
 Method: GET

 **Kind**: instance method of [<code>FieldCategories</code>](#FieldCategories)